false live

 Another factor is alcohol consumption.
 Even just a few drinks per week can cause weight loss on the scale to stall.
 This doesn’t mean you can’t ever have a drink, but it is important to remember that if you consume alcohol, you could be inhibiting your weight loss progress.

-Misc. factors: Things like meal timing, hormones, stress and, believe it or not, even the phase of the moon can affect the number that shows up on the scale!
+Misc. factors: Things like meal timing, hormones, stress, and even the phase of the moon can affect the number that shows up on the scale!

 How you look and feel is the most important thing!

-Remember, if you have lost inches then you are smaller!
-And people see a smaller you, they don’t know the number that shows up on your bathroom scale.
+Remember, if you have lost inches, then you are smaller!
+And when people see a smaller you, they won't know the number that shows up on your bathroom scale.

-During your weight loss journey, we strongly suggest that you weigh yourself and also measure your waist.
-It’s optimal for you to do this once a week — preferably at the same day/time — then keep track of those numbers over 60-days in order to monitor your results.
+During your weight loss journey, we strongly suggest that you weigh yourself and measure your waist.
+It’s optimal for you to do this once a week — preferably on the same day and time.
+Then, keep track of those numbers over a 60-day period in order to monitor your results.

 Visit GOLO.com to access all the weight loss tools GOLO has to offer!